-There are 3 universities within Michigan that have woodworking classes.
-Read an overview of these 3 schools' programs, requirements, and tuition info and find out which school is the right one for you.
+There are 9 universities within Michigan that have woodworking classes.
+Read an overview of 3 of these schools' programs, requirements, and tuition info and find out which school is the right one for you.

 Students in Michigan have few options when it comes to schools that offer classes in woodworking.
-Such courses are available as individual classes by two of the schools in the state; the third school offers an apprentice program in the field of woodworking.
+Such courses are available in fine arts programs offered by two of the schools in the state; the third school offers an apprentice program in the field of woodworking.
 Coursework concentrates on the development of hands-on skills.
 Such classes provide access to tools and equipment to students.

 Continue reading to discover more information about the classes and the apprentice program available in Michigan.

 Northern Michigan University

 Northern Michigan University, located in Marquette on the southern shore of Lake Superior, offers woodworking courses through its Bachelor of Fine Arts degree program with concentrations in woodworking and furniture design.
 Courses are offered through the school's College of Art and Design, and students learn about turning and bending, milling, cutting, and joinery and greenwood.
 Tools are provided to students for their first few semesters, but they are expected to have their own tools as they pursue advanced coursework in the field.
 Students pursuing studies in furniture making or woodworking have access to a recently opened facility that has a variety of tools and machines for woodcrafting.

 Located in Ann Arbor, the University of Michigan is a public school that offers a course covering wood furniture.
 The course can be taken as an elective within a Bachelor of Fine Arts program.
 This course can teach students about tools, scale modeling, and materials.
 Students get to work on 2 pieces of furniture during the latter part of the semester.
 This elective course may not be available every semester, so students should check with the school's website to find out when the course will be offered next.